 To make it easier to give chemotherapy into the blood, your child may have a surgical procedure to put in a device known as a ‘central line’.
 This is a narrow tube which inserted into a major blood vessel in the chest.
 Chemotherapy drugs can then be delivered through ports connected to the tube.
-The central line is removed after the full course of chemotherapy is finished.
+The central line is removed after the full course is finished.

 If your child is having chemotherapy delivered into the bloodstream, this will usually be done in hospital.
 The time needed to give the chemotherapy will depend on the type of drug used, but it can be anything up to a few hours.
 A child may only need to visit for the day, or they may need to stay in hospital for longer if their doctors need to monitor them.

 Chemotherapy is often split up into multiple doses, with a rest period between each dose to allow the body to recover.
-The number of doses of chemotherapy your child needs will vary depending on the type of drug used and the type of cancer they have.
+The number of doses your child needs will vary depending on the type of drug used and the type of cancer they have.
 Your child’s oncologist will be able to explain more about the exact schedule for the chemotherapy that your child will receive.

 Other ways to give chemotherapy

 Chemotherapy may also be taken orally, as tablets or a liquid that is swallowed.
 These can often be taken at home.

 There are other, less common methods for delivering chemotherapy drugs.
 These include injecting into a muscle (intramuscular), under the skin (subcutaneous), or into the fluid around the spine and brain (intrathecal).